** NOTE: Training for this course is only available for delivery Face to Face (F2F). Call to check for funding eligibility**

 According to Work Health and Safety Regulation 2011, PCBUs have an obligation to ensure that all workers who they believe may work with asbestos or asbestos-containing materials (ACMs) attend an approved course in asbestos awareness.

-WorkSafe ACT currently requires workers to complete the 11084NAT Course in Asbestos Awareness (previously 10675NAT) and CPCCWHS1001 Prepare to work safely in the construction industry but there is no mandatory requirement for 10830NAT.
-10830NAT Course in Crystalline Silica Exposure Prevention course is now mandatory for most construction workers in the ACT (deadline Oct 1, 2023).
+WorkSafe ACT currently requires workers to complete the 11084NAT Course in Asbestos Awareness (previously 10675NAT) and CPCCWHS1001 Prepare to work safely in the construction industry.
+10830NAT Course in Crystalline Silica Exposure Prevention course is now mandatory for most construction workers in the ACT irrespective of where they reside (the deadline was Oct 1, 2023).
+SafeWork NSW has now introduced a regulation mandating this course for all workers around silica by Sep 1, 2024.

 What Are the Learning Outcomes for Silica Exposure Prevention Training?